 Haemolytic uraemic syndrome (HUS)

-Damage to the endothelium of the glomerular bed produces haemolytic anaemia (due to fragmentation and shearing of RBCs), thrombocytopenia (due to platelet consumption), and nephropathy.
+Damage to the endothelium of the glomerular bed produces haemolytic anaemia, thrombocytopenia and nephropathy.

 Causes include verotoxins, produced by Escherichia coli; neuraminidase, produced by streptococcal species; inherited defects in proteins that control complement; and drugs (cyclosporine and some chemotherapy agents).